alinex/node-util/README.md

 This method is like extend but will concat arrays elements directly instead of concat the element clones.
 This keeps the references under the first array.

+### extendArrayReplace

+This method is like extend but will replace arrays elements directly instead of concat the element clones.

 ### clone